NACUANET messages are NOT confidential or anonymous

 - Personal Referrals – NACUANET is for the benefit of member institutions.
 Please do not post requests for referrals for personal uses (e.g., divorce attorney), including for friends or non-member clients.

-If you wish to use NACUANET to survey your colleagues on a particular question, the following guidelines apply:
+If you wish to use NACUANET to survey your colleagues on a particular question, please consider NACUA’s strong preference that posters either:

 If your message is one that addresses a non-legal/non-higher education topic, you should label it as such by putting the word “NONLEGAL” in the subject line.
 Before posting, please consider that NACUANET is used for exchange of information about higher education legal issues and members should post sparingly about NONLEGAL topics.
 Also, always keep in mind that messages can be forwarded and subpoenaed.